chrisztf/lm-webui/README.md

 # LM WebUI 🛡️

-**lm-webui** is a unified Local AI interface and LLM runtime platform, built for privacy-first and sovereign AI systems.
+**LM-WebUI** is a unified Local AI interface and LLM runtime platform, built for privacy-first and sovereign AI systems.
 Native support for run local GGUF model inference, Ollama, and API-based models like OpenAI and Gemini, with multimodal RAG pipelines, and persistent vector memory.

 <p align="center">